armadillu/ofxFontStash/ReadMe.md

 "Font Stash enables easy string rendering in OpenGL applications.
 It supports truetype fonts and UTF-8 encoded localized strings.
 All glyphs are cached in OpenGL texture atlases.
 Font rasterization is done using Sean Barrett’s stb_truetype.h."

-I made tiny modifications to render text flipped vertically, to play nicer in the OpenFrameworks universe.
+I made tiny modifications to FontStash to render text flipped vertically, to play nicer in the OpenFrameworks universe.

+ofxFontStash is quite [fast](http://www.flickr.com/photos/armadillu/7268071284/in/photostream) at drawing text.

 ![ofxFontStash screenshot](http://farm9.staticflickr.com/8163/7246261522_35b1918ec0_o.png)